Why are Parisian apartments so cold? The 2026 Guide to heating laws & dates

-Why a Parisian apartment can be chilly during the winter
+Why Parisian apartments are cold during the winter

 More living in Paris: